 Every fall MMNP graduates get together to network, share ideas and opportunities, and learn more about the natural world.
 Some years we have a informal get together, and some years we hold a formal conference with speakers and workshops.
 Our next gathering will be on November 9 at Viles Arboretum in Augusta from 10 to 2.
 When the date approaches, we’ll share details through a message to the Google group for graduates.

 Graduates are part of a network of other naturalists.
 The MMNP is encouraging the formation of regional groups to connect others in your vicinity for bird walks, botanizing, identification sessions, and any natural history related activities.
 These are informally set up by fellow graduates.
 Feel free to initiate a gathering yourself.
 You can easily get the word out through our Google Group.

 The MMNP Google group is an online forum for sharing natural history related photos, questions, books, etc. Graduating students are now being added to the MMNP Google Group.
 If you are a past graduate who would like to be added to the group, please contact the board.

 The Maine Master Naturalist Facebook page includes information and news about the organization as well as posts about interesting topics in natural history and relevant events from around the state.

-Maine Master Naturalist Volunteers is a closed Facebook group where graduates of the Maine Master Naturalist Program can share information and photos, ask questions, post events, solicit help, organize outings, and hobnob with fellow naturalists.
+Maine Master Naturalist Volunteers is a closed Facebook group where MMNP graduates can share information and photos, ask questions, post events, solicit help, organize outings, and hobnob with fellow naturalists.
 Go to the page, click “join,” and answer the question to be added to the group.